The Path of the Thousand

 After visiting Monreale (PA), with its famous Cathedral of Santa Maria La Nuova, part of the UNESCO World Heritage “Arab-Norman Palermo and the Cathedrals of Cefalù and Monreale” circuit, we enter the coniferous forest that leads to the next stages, almost all naturalistic, linked to Garibaldi’s battles and refuges.

-Most of the stages of the Path of the Thousand fall within the Nature Reserve Bosco della Ficuzza, Rocca Busambra, Bosco del Cappelliere and Gorgo del Drago that, in addition to Monreale, includes the municipalities of Corleone, Godrano, Marineo and Mezzojuso.
+Some of the stages of the Path of the Thousand fall within the Nature Reserve Bosco della Ficuzza, Rocca Busambra, Bosco del Cappelliere and Gorgo del Drago that, in addition to Monreale, includes the municipalities of Corleone, Godrano, Marineo and Mezzojuso.

 The Marineo and Mezzojuso stops, on the other hand, reveal the charm of their respective historic centres.
 The first, pays homage to Garibaldi and his expedition with the Corso dei Mille, along which the Red Shirts paraded; the second, tells its story of arbëreshë (Italo-Albanian) origins through customs, language, traditions and Greek-Orthodox rites, and is not by chance called “The Athens of the Albanian Colonies”.
-In the revolt against the Bourbons (1848-1860), Mezzojuso was among the main organisational centres, hosting Garibaldi from 2 to 4 August 1862.
+In the revolt against the Bourbons (1848-1860), Mezzojuso was among the main organisational centres, and later hosted Garibaldi from 2 to 4 August 1862.

 The final stop on the Path of the Thousand, Palermo, a city liberated (or conquered, depending on how one interprets Garibaldi’s story) on 27 May 1860.
 Among the “Garibaldian places” in the city, not to be missed is the Garden of Villa Garibaldi, in the historic Kalsa district, built to celebrate the Unification of Italy and the new heroes with busts and sculptures.